kohei-s/kotoko-concentration-app/README.md

   🪄 Personalize game contents with your favorite Japanese characters \
   📖 Add new characters you're about to learn \
   🗻 Show game records you achieved \
+  📚 Expand your Hiragana & Katakana knowledge with additional diacritics cards \
   🛝 Child friendly design \
   🔎 Search Japanese character in your strongest language e.g. English or German** \
   ❤️ Praise your kids for their achievements and keep cheering them (feature for parents)** \
-  📚 Expand your Hiragana & Katakana knowledge with Diacritics Cards** \
   (** upcoming features)